Avaiga/taipy-doc/docs/knowledge_base/demos/Image Classification with Nvidi CUDA & Tensorflow.md

 # Video 1: Building an Interactive Image Classification Application with Taipy and Nvidia CUDA

-In the first video of our series, we'll show you how to build an interactive image classification application using Taipy and Nvidia CUDA.
-You'll quickly learn how to create an Image Classification web application with the intuitive Taipy front-end.
+In the initial video of our series, we will demonstrate how to construct an interactive image classification application using Taipy and Nvidia CUDA.
+You will swiftly grasp the process of building an Image Classification web application with the user-friendly Taipy front-end.

 ## Video Highlights: